SalomePlatform/adao/doc/en/advanced.rst

 named ``<SALOME main installation dir>`` and has to be replaced by the good one in the shell file template.

-When an ADAO command file is build by the ADAO GUI EFICAS editor and saved, if it is named for example "AdaoStudy1.comm", then a companion file named "AdaoStudy1.py" is automatically created in the same directory.
+When an ADAO command file is build by the ADAO graphical editor and saved, if it is named for example "AdaoStudy1.comm", then a companion file named "AdaoStudy1.py" is automatically created in the same directory.
 It is named ``<ADAO Python file>`` in the template, and it is converted to YACS as an